nmorey/git-maintain/README.md

 - Load git-maintain-completion.sh for shell completion

 ## Remote setup
-- the 'github' remote should be your own WIP github to test out branches before submitting to the official repo
+- the 'github' remote should be your own WIP github to test out branches before submitting to the official repo.
+  Also know as the 'Validation' repo.
+It can be switched to another remote by setting maintain.valid-repo=xxx in your gitconfig
 - the 'origin' remote should be the official repo in read-only mode to avoid any accidental pushes
-- the 'stable' remote should be the official repo in RW mode
+- the 'stable' remote should be the official repo in RW mode Also know as the 'Stable' repo.
+It can be switched to another remote by setting maintain.stable-repo=xxx in your gitconfig

 ## Stealing commits